 Mrs. Merriman had to quickly figure out how to find twenty-nine people places to sleep.
 Tabletops turned into beds, mattresses appeared in bathtubs.
 Mrs. Merriman, herself, slept in a clothes closet.
 “Thus ended,” historian Robert Stockman writes, “what may have been the most extraordinary day in ‘Abdu’l-Bahá’s North American tour.”

-In tomorrow’s feature, full coverage of ‘Abdu’l-Bahá’s landmark speech at Stanford University.
+In tomorrow’s feature, ‘Abdu’l-Bahá’s landmark speech at Stanford University.